cloudcodermy/baseline/README.md

 # Rails 4.2 Baseline

-This is a baseline template to create a new Rails application based on the normal practices in [cloudcoder.com.my](http://cloudcoder.com.my).
+This gem is a wrapper of a Rails Applications Template to create a new Rails 4.2 application based on the normal practices in [cloudcoder.com.my](http://cloudcoder.com.my).
+Just go through a simple wizard to get all the gems set and you'll be good to proceed with migrations and start coding your project.

-This gem is heavily based on [rails_wizard](https://github.com/intridea/rails_wizard) and refers from [rails-composer](https://github.com/RailsApps/rails-composer).
+This gem is heavily based on [rails_wizard](https://github.com/intridea/rails_wizard) and refers to [rails-composer](https://github.com/RailsApps/rails-composer).

 ## Installation(Development Mode)